beccadax/swift-evolution/proposals/0000-throwing-properties.md

 `rethrows` would not be valid inside a property declaration, only a subscript declaration, but I think that discovering that issue during parsing would be too difficult.

-(This grammar is based on *The Swift Programming Language*'s grammar summary, not anything in the compiler source code.)

 #### Generated accessors